phanumat/Documentation/ref-docs/color-utils-ref.rst

     log.debug "RGB 0,191,255 in Hex is $deepSkyBlueInHex"

 The `ColorUtilities` class works with RGB and hex color values.
-A full discussion of web colors is beyond the scope of this document, but the basic definitions used for SmartThings development are defined below.
+A full discussion of web colors is beyond the scope of this document, but the basic definitions used for PEA HiVE development are defined below.

 RGB (Red, Green, Blue)